Charging Electric Vehicles Where You Live

 Installing Wireless Charging.
 Wireless charging can be installed for some EVs.
 The driver simply parks the specially equipped EV over a small charging pad in the parking space and the car is charged without the use of a cable.
 Go to https://www.pluglesspower.com for more information about purchase and installation.

 Residential Charging Stations.
-Residential charging stations are available online, from car dealers, and home improvement stores.
+Residential charging stations are available online, from car manufacturers and dealers, and home improvement stores.
 Some sources are:

 ClipperCreek - http://www.clippercreek.com